-15. STC sound ratings
+15. STC ratings

-Most of the 2-hr rated walls have STC testing data that are fairly similar with each other.
+Each of the four manufacturers have STC testing data that are fairly similar with each other.
 Some have been tested with fiberglass only, some with mineral wool only, and some with both fiberglass and mineral wool.
 The minimum STC code requirement for a wall between units is 45 (USG's 2-hr.

-rated wall is a 46 without insulation and National Gypsum's 2-hr. rated wall is a 50 without insulation).
+rated wall is a 46 without insulation and National Gypsum's 2-hr. rated wall is a 50 without insulation.
+The other two walls did not have a listing).
 A fairly common subdivision STC proffer is 54.